Vascular Cognitive Impairment

 - Hypertension control is the #1 intervention — strongest evidence for preventing and slowing VCI progression

-- SPRINT MIND (2019): Intensive BP control (target SBP <120 mmHg) reduced the risk of MCI (but not dementia) compared to standard control (<140 mmHg); however, trial was stopped early
+- SPRINT MIND (2019): Intensive BP control (target SBP <120 mmHg) significantly reduced incident MCI and the composite of MCI + probable dementia; probable dementia alone did not reach statistical significance, likely due to early trial termination

 - PROGRESS (2003): Perindopril ± indapamide reduced recurrent stroke and cognitive decline in patients with prior stroke